-CTE's ZEB Modeling Methodology, as detailed in the Zero-Emission Bus Fleet Transition Study (November 2020) was used to assess the feasibility of utilizing 35-foot (') BEBs and 60' articulated BEBs to operate the Mountain Line service.
+CTE's ZEB Modeling Methodology, as detailed in the Zero-Emission Bus Fleet Transition Study (November 2020) was used to assess the feasibility of utilizing 35-foot (') battery electric buses (BEBs) and 60' articulated BEBs to operate the Mountain Line service.
 CTE developed route and bus models to run operating simulations for representative Mountain Line routes.
-CTE used Autonomie, a powertrain simulation software program developed by Argonne National Labs for the heavyduty trucking and automotive industry.
+CTE used Autonomie, a powertrain simulation software program developed by Argonne National Labs for the heavy-duty trucking and automotive industry.
 CTE modified software parameters specifically for electric buses to assess energy efficiencies, energy consumption, and range projections.
 Mountain Line collected GPS data from nine (9) Mountain Line routes.
 GPS data included time, distance, vehicle speed, vehicle acceleration, GPS coordinates, and roadway grade that are used to develop the route model.
 CTE used component-level specifications and the collected route data using a hybrid diesel bus and simulated the operation of an electric bus on each of the nine (9) routes.
-The seasonal Mountain Express route was not operating at the time of data collection.
+The seasonal Mountain Express route was not operating at the time of the initial data collection.
+For this transition analysis, CTE assumed conservative energy use estimates for the Mountain Express based on similar Mountain Line route profiles.
+Following this transition analysis, Mountain Express GPS data was collected when the route was in operation.
+Simulation results for this route are included in this report for reference but were not used in the transition analysis.